There are some pearls in there - Stephanie of Luxembourg in a very unusual tiara

 It can also be worn as a necklace, again without the pearls.
 It's quite a modern looking piece and has been used for some big events including the gala dinner ahead of the marriage of Hereditary Grand Duke Guillaume and Hereditary Grand Duchess Stephanie in October 2012 when the mother of the groom went all wedding white in pearls at a glittering event at the Ducal Palace.

 The other pearl piece in their collection is much more unusual.
 For a start, it's a bandeau style tiara - simple, discreet and rather elegant.
+They do like a bandeau in Luxembourg but this one is in a class all of its own.

 It's been more popular in recent years with Hereditary Duchess Stephanie wearing it to the wedding of Princess Madeleine in 2013.
 It's not a huge favourite with the Luxembourg royals but it still has its moments.
 And while it's not the easiest piece to wear, it's still an intriguing addition to the royal jewel box of Europe.